Mohamed AE AbdelRahman1*, Salah A Tahoun2and Sayed M Arafat1

 Geo-coding or re-sampling was performed to solve the geometric distortions and the created new pixels were arranged in geometry with a resolution of equal the master.
 The pixels sizes were re-sampled to 15 m for ASTER and to 30 m for the Landsat images.

 Image enhancement means modification of subjective features of the image, that were poorly expressed, emphasizing certain information and improving the detectability of the targets of interest by amplifying the slight differences to make them readily observable.
-The current work includes spectral enhancement, Gaussian stretch, histogram equalization, density slicing, edge enhancement; Gaussian stretch is shown in figure 2 meanwhile spatial enhancement and filtering as shown in figure 3 for ETM image and figure 4 for ASTER image.
+The current work includes spectral enhancement, Gaussian stretch, histogram equalization, density slicing, edge enhancement; Gaussian stretch is shown in figure 2 meanwhile spatial enhancement and filtering as shown in figure 3 for ETM image and figure 4 for ASTER image.< !-- The Modal -->

 Figure 2: Gaussian Stretch Methods.